Stress, Trauma and How Our Body Responds

 When Dr Scaer came across this concept, most of the people he was seeing had PTSD (post traumatic stress disorder) as well.
 He started to do family histories and childhood histories on all the people in his chronic pain program and in whiplash victims.
 He found that the common denominator was child abuse in all of these people, and it was absolutely predictable.

-What about people who have experienced avoidant attachment?
-It is not that they experienced abuse, but they experienced an apathetic or avoidant parent.
+People who have experienced avoidant attachment may not have experienced abuse, but they experienced an apathetic or avoidant parent.

-That still produces trauma and vulnerability.
-The absence of attunement, even within the first days or weeks of the infancy has a deleterious effect on developing resiliency to these events.
+This still produces trauma and vulnerability.
+The absence of attunement, even within the first days or weeks of the infancy has a deleterious effect on developing resiliency.

 Dr. Scaer on our current hospital system